corda/corda-docs-portal/content/en/platform/corda/4.13/community/network-map.md

 {{< /note >}}
-More parameters will be added in future releases to regulate things like allowed port numbers, whether or not IPv6 connectivity is required for zone members, required cryptographic algorithms and roll-out schedules (e.g. for moving to post quantum cryptography), parameters related to SGX and so on.
+More parameters will be added in future releases to regulate things like allowed port numbers, whether or not IPv6 connectivity is required for zone members, required cryptographic algorithms and roll-out schedules (for example, for moving to post quantum cryptography), parameters related to SGX and so on.

-## Network parameters update process
+## Updating network parameters

 Network parameters are controlled by the zone operator of the Corda network that you are a member of.
 Occasionally, they may need to change these parameters.
 There are many reasons that can lead to this decision: adding a notary, setting new fields that were added to enable